AbinashBishoyi/FreeRapid/etc/doc/readme.txt

 Installation
 ------------
 Unzip files to any of your directory, but beware special characters (like '+' or '!') on the path.
-If you make an upgrade to higher version, you can delete previous folder.
-All user settings are preserved.
+If you make an upgrade to higher version, you can delete previous installation folder.
+All user settings are preserved, but it's recommended to backup them.
 All user settings are saved in home directories:
 MS Windows: c:\Documents and Settings\YOUR_USER_NAME\application data\VitySoft\FRD

 Linux: ~/.FRD

-DO NOT copy new version over older one.
+DO NOT copy new FRD version over older one.

 How to get the latest Sun Java on Linux (Ubuntu)?